Alignment and Disposition

 Standardized elements have a lot of power.
 The system detailed above is a hybrid of what alignment and reaction rolls accomplished in early D&D. But the description of alignment doesn’t specifically deal with how characters will react face to face, so it require extrapolation, and reaction rolls, even today, are things that tend to exist somewhere in the middle of the Dungeon Master’s Guide, and even then, it almost always feels like the explanation for how they work is a little fuzzy.

 There are cases where alignment doesn’t perfectly line up with the intent and disposition of a character in an encounter.
 A band of hobgoblins might be more than willing to kill any humans they run into, but if they are used to working as mercenaries, they are probably more properly aggressive than hostile–it’s hard to make money from fighting if you kill all your potential employers.
-Additionally, a good aligned dragon or a powerful celestial is probably neutral towards the PCs unless they are already working towards an end, they are also engaged in pushing forward.
+Additionally, a powerful celestial is probably neutral towards the PCs unless they are already working towards an shared goal, they are also engaged in pushing forward.
 Why waste time with simple mortal beings unless they are furthering the greater good?

 The State of the Game